Updated on March 17th, 2025

 3. Use Six Feet Under

-Note: Silverfish eggs are yellow, measure about 1 millimeter in length, (which is ½ of a nickel’s height) and are more elliptical than circular.
+Note: Silverfish eggs are yellow, measure about 1 millimeter in length, (which is ½ of a nickel’s height) and more elliptical than circular.

 4. Use the Insect Buster